-The Me Too Movement has paved the way to a number of powerful men being charged with sex crimes and sexual misconduct.
-The greatest public awareness began with the Weinstein story which broke in October 2017 and has culminated into dozens of household names being smeared.
+The Me Too Movement has paved the way for a number of powerful men being charged with sex crimes and sexual misconduct.
+The greatest public awareness began with the Weinstein story which broke in October 2017 and has culminated in dozens of household names being smeared.

 Similarly, this July, R. Kelly was arrested for the second time on sex crime charges.
 The charges allege that Kelly engaged in sex acts with minor girls under the age of 18, and did not disclose that he was infected with sexually transmitted diseases.